csc-training/hip-programming/docs/04-memory.md

 - Host and device have separate physical memories
   - The data copies between CPU and GPU should be minimized
 - Explicit or implicit memory management
   - Page-locked host allocation: DMA and kernel access to host memory
   - Unified Memory: improve productivity and cleaner implementation
-    - Optimize with hints and prefetches
-- Recurring allocation and deallocation is slow, use memory pools instead
+- Asynchronous allocation and deallocation: memory pools
-  - Libraries provide pooled Unified Memory support as well (eg, Umpire)